adambard/learnxinyminutes-docs/fortran95.html.markdown

     print "(I6.4)", 3    !prints '  0003'
     print "(F6.3)", 4.32    !prints ' 4.320'

     !
-The letter indicates the expected type and the number after gives the ! number of characters to use for printing the value.
+The letter indicates the expected type and the number afterwards gives ! the number of characters to use for printing the value.
     !
 Letters can be I (integer), F (real), E (engineering format), !
 L (logical), A (characters) ...
     print "(I3)", 3200    !print '***' since the number doesn't fit.